Dundonald School Fund

 - Print, complete & return the Gift Aid form to the school office.
 This will mean that for every £1 you donate, we can get an extra 25p from HMRC at no extra cost to you.

 Find out more about on the GOV.UK website: https://www.gov.uk/donating-to-charity/gift-aid.

 - Please pay via ParentPay, or set up a monthly standing order to this bank account: DUNDONALD SCHOOL FUND, Sort code 30-99-66, Account number 00311037

 Will my child be affected if I cannot pay?

 The donation is voluntary and confidential; not making a payment will not affect your child in any way.

-Gift Aid qualifying school fund donations will be kept in a separate account from the money raised through PTA events.
-The School Business Manager and the PTA treasurers will have oversight of the Gift Aid account.
+As the PTA is a registered charity and can claim Gift Aid, the PTA treasurers will have oversight of the Gift Aid account.
 This is to ensure an appropriate level of access, accountability and privacy.
 These account holders will ensure information about donors and donations is kept strictly confidential.

 The donations are transferred directly to the school on a weekly basis.
 The School Fund is spent by the school for the school and is overseen by the governors, the PTA is not directly involved in any spending decisions for the fund.